EnergyModels/temoatools/README.md

 # temoatools
-The temoatools package is designed to complement the @TemoaProject by providing methods to help with the creation and analysis of the .sqlite databases used by temoa.
+The temoatools package is designed to complement the @github/TemoaProject by providing methods to help with the creation and analysis of the .sqlite databases used by temoa.
 Specifically, users provide inputs in excel, which are then moved into .sqlite databases based on several simplifying assumptions (listed below).
 Methods are provided for creating, running and analyzing